A gene pool is the complete set of genetic information, including all alleles, present in a population.

 A genetically diverse population is more likely to survive environmental changes due to a wider range of adaptive traits.

-• Which of the following would not result in a decrease of genetic variation?
-A) Genetic drift B) Inbreeding C) Mutation D) Stabilizing selection
+Which process does not result in a decrease of genetic variation?

 The primary sources of genetic variation are mutations and sexual reproduction.
 Mutations create new alleles by altering DNA sequences, while sexual reproduction generates new combinations of alleles through recombination and independent assortment.
 Both processes increase genetic diversity, providing the raw material for evolution and enabling populations to adapt to changing environments.